 Ars Vivendi Verlag released the LA Noir Fluchtpunkt Los Angeles (Vanishing Point) in February 2015, and The Staked Plains, a novella, was published by Saddle Road Press that same year.
 Knives, Forks, Scissors, Flames (Panhandler Books) came out in October 2016, and German newspaper Die Welt called Kiesbye “the inventor of the modern German Gothic novel.”

-The dirty cyber-punk Berlingeles was published in 2018, and But I Don’t Know You (Saddle Road Press)a book about memory, language, and loss in 2022.
-Kiesbye’s latest novel, No Sound to Break, No Moment Clear, won the 2020 Brighthorse Prize in the Novel and was released in 2022.
+Cyber-punk Berlingeles was published in 2018, and But I Don’t Know You (Saddle Road Press) — a book about memory, language, and loss — in 2022.
+Kiesbye’s No Sound to Break, No Moment Clear, won the 2020 Brighthorse Prize in the Novel and was released in 2022.

 E-mail: skiesbyeATgmailDOTcom